Photo of Marshals Sports Field Pavilion

 a) Staff Policies

-The Council will support with rigour the protection given to employees in its Whistle-Blowing Policy.
+5.10 The Council will support with rigour the protection given to employees in its Whistle-Blowing and Confidential Reporting Policy.

 b) Role of Town Clerk

-The Town Clerk is expected to develop a management style which will create an environment where employees feel able to approach him / her when they have concerns over suspected irregularities.
+5.12 The Town Clerk is expected to develop a management style which will create an environment where employees feel able to approach them when they have concerns over suspected irregularities.

 c) Role of Employees

-Employees are expected to be aware of the possibility that fraud, corruption and theft may occur in the workplace and should be able to share these concerns with the Town Clerk / RFO.
-These concerns should be raised directly using the Councils Whistle-Blowing Policy.
+5.16 Employees are expected to be aware of the possibility that fraud, corruption and theft may occur in the workplace and should be able to share these concerns with the Town Clerk / RFO.
+These concerns should be raised directly using the Councils Whistle-Blowing and Confidential Reporting Policy.

 d) Role of Members